 On Auto Data-Load Balancing

 The Partition-Replica topology has a feature of Auto Data Load Balancing in which it continuously monitors the distribution of data among cluster nodes.
 And, if the data distribution is not within the expected distribution range (60% to 40%), it automatically triggers the auto data load balancing.
-In this case, the coordinator server regenerates a new distribution map, and redistributes the buckets in such a way that all cluster nodes will have data of equal size.
+In this case, the coordinator server regenerates a new distribution map and redistributes the buckets in such a way that all cluster nodes will have data of equal size.

 Replicas also perform state transfer from their active nodes just like other active nodes.
 Replicas pull their assigned buckets from their active nodes to fetch the copy of data at the time of state transfer.
-But, this state transfer only takes place on bucket reassignment.
+However, this state transfer only takes place on bucket reassignment.
 Otherwise, data is replicated to the replicas through the replication mechanism.

-Different Way to Monitor State Transfer
+Different Ways to Monitor State Transfer

 NCache provides multiple ways to monitor state transfer in the cache cluster.
 They are explained below: